-According to only one case law and some scholars this rule applies to a Spa regardless of the activity of direction and coordination.
-According to recent amendments to the Italian insolvency legislation, Spa shareholders' financing must also be repaid if made in the year preceding the commencement of an insolvency proceedings.
+According to only one recent case law and some scholars this rule applies to a Spa regardless of the activity of direction and coordination.

 Appendix 2 - Summary of the information and documents required to incorporate an Italian subsidiary

 Notarised power of attorney for the execution of the incorporation deed and the fulfilment of the related formalities in cases where the founding members do not appear in person before the notary on the incorporation of the subsidiary.